-What Is It Like To Be A Food Writer Who's Also In Recovery?
+What Is It Like To Be A Sober Food Writer?

 After a meal at a new downtown hot spot, my fiancé and I were led to a secret, speakeasy-style back room, where we ordered coffee and dessert.
 Two concoctions soon arrived in shot glasses, topped with whipped cream.
 “It’s cold-brew coffee with syrup” said the Barista-Slash-Bartender (BSB).